LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 ![figure-3b](images/03_reopen_in_container_1.png "Reopen in Container  menu 1")

-Now the VS Code editor is ready to run RTSDK Java (or C++) Dev container.
+Now  VS Code is ready to run RTSDK Java (or C++) Dev container.
 Please see the full details over the RTSDK and VS Code Dev Container integrations on the [RTSDK_DevContainer.md](RTSDK_DevContainer.md) file.

 ![running-demo](images/running_emajava_result.gif "RTSDK Java Dev Container demo")

 ## <a id="conclusion"></a>Conclusion and Next Steps

 Docker is an open containerization platform for developing, testing, deploying, and running any software application.
 It helps developers create a consistent development environment without manually maintaining dependencies and toolsets for the project.
-The VS Code [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension lets developers work with Docker easier by integrating the editor into a Docker container as a full-featured development environment.
-The extension allows developers to open any folder inside (or mounted into) a container and take advantage of the VS Code rich feature set.
+The VS Code [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension makes developers work with Docker easier, by integrating VS Code into a Docker container as a full-featured development environment.
+The extension allows developers to open any folder inside (or mounted into) a container and take advantage of the VS Code’s rich feature set.

 This example project is just a brief introduction to the Remote - Containers extension.
 Developers can work with [Dockerfile](https://code.visualstudio.com/docs/remote/create-dev-container#_dockerfile) and [Docker Compose](https://code.visualstudio.com/docs/remote/create-dev-container#_use-docker-compose) to build a customized Docker image that matches the development requirements, [debugging](https://code.visualstudio.com/docs/remote/containers#_debugging-in-a-container), install various VS Code extensions to use in the Dev Container (via the [GUI](https://code.visualstudio.com/docs/remote/containers#_managing-extensions) or [configuration file](https://code.visualstudio.com/docs/remote/containers#_adding-an-extension-to-devcontainerjson)), [clone Docker container from Git repository](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume), [attach the VS Code to a running container](https://code.visualstudio.com/docs/remote/containers#_attach-to-existing-container), [port forwarding](https://code.visualstudio.com/docs/remote/containers#_always-forwarding-a-port), and much more.
 I highly recommend you check the following VS Code resources for more details:
 * [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)